-Take a moment to think about your motivation or personal reasons for change.
+Take a minute to think about your motivation or reasons you want to change.

-If writing this down doesn’t work for you, think about other ways you might explore and express your thoughts and feelings, such as drawing, painting, or cutting images out of a magazine that reflect your reasons for change.
+Go to your reflection journal and write some of your reasons.
+If you don’t want to write it out, think of another way you can express your thoughts and feelings.
+For example, a drawing, painting, or cutting images out of a magazine that reflect your reasons for change.

 - What are your reasons for wanting to manage your weight?

-- Given everything you’ve learned so far, is there anything that makes this important enough for you to want to make a change now?
+- Is there anything that makes this important enough for you to want to make a change now?

-- What would make this valuable enough to you to make the effort now even if you may not see the benefits for some time?
+- What would make this valuable enough to you to make the effort now, even if you may not see the benefits right away?

-What are some ways you can remind yourself of your reasons for making a change?
+What other ways can you remind yourself of your personal reasons for making changes?

-reasons why your goals and your health are important to you posted on your fridge or in your cell phone.
+- Post your list of the reasons why your goals and your health are important to you on your fridge or in your cell phone.

-- Write down and acknowledge wins, even the ones that may seem small to you.
-For example it may be much easier to walk to the mailbox now than when you started.
+- Write down and celebrate your success.
+For example, it may be easier to walk to the mailbox now than when you started.